IkigaiLabsETH/ikigAI/README.md

 Fine-tuning for GPT-3.5 is a game-changer.
 Price is bit expensive though.
 It's 4x expensive than the base gpt3.5 model.Here are a few examples of applications that will benefit from this development:

-- Customer Service Chatbots:
-Personalized chatbots that cater to web3, offering more accurate and relevant responses.

 - Content Creation:
-Custom content generators tailored for specific genres, such as an NFT Art Magazine.
+Custom content generators tailored for our LiveTheLifeTV Art Magazine.

 - E-commerce Assistants:
-Chatbots designed to understand and respond to specific product queries.
+Designed to understand and respond to specific LTL product queries.

 - Recipe Generators:
-Tools that generate recipes based on specific cuisine preferences.
+Tools that generate recipes based on our cuisine preferences.

 - Financial Analysis:
-AI tools fine-tuned to analyze stock market trends, real estate values, or the cryptocurrency industry.
+Analyze real estate values, or the cryptocurrency industry.

 - Creative Arts:
-AI-assisted music composition or art design tools tailored for specific genres and styles.
+Music composition and art design tools tailored for photography.

 - Travel Assistants:
-Virtual travel guides fine-tuned for specific regions, offering local insights, language support, and travel tips.
+Guides for curated regions, offering travel tips.

 - Home Automation:
-Voice assistants fine-tuned to understand commands for specific smart home systems or appliances.
+Voice assistants for Alexa.

 - Real Estate:
-AI assistants that provide property suggestions based on very specific user preferences.
+Property suggestions near worldclass surf.

 - Weather Forecasting:
-AI tools tailored to provide detailed weather analyses for surfers or snowboarders.
+Detailed weather analyses for surfers or snowboarders.

 Happy fine-tuning!